Nimiabaga/alx-low_level_programming/0x00-hello_world/README.md

-My first README on c
+my Readme on c coding